 # Getting Started

-The goal of this tutorial is to grasp the basics of the platform, so we'll not focus too much on the design and the functionality of the page but more on the tools that will help to build your next real, production-ready, product.
-As an example, the final result will be a landing page for selling a product of Fitness lessons, with its own header, feature section, contact form and more.
+The goal of this tutorial is to grasp the basics of the platform, so we will not focus on the design and functionality of the page too much right now, but will instead focus on the tools that will help you build your next real, production-ready product.
+The final result of this tutorial will be a landing page for selling a ‘Fitness Lessons’ product, complete with a header, feature section, contact form, and more.

 Here you can find the final result of this guide: Getting Started Result